January 28th, 2020

-Procrastination is the act of putting off something that needs to be done to a later time.
+Procrastination is the act of putting off something that needs to be done at a later time.
 In other words, procrastination occurs when there is something that needs to be accomplished and there is often a deadline for this task to be done (however a deadline is not always required).

 Many people procrastinate and there are different levels of procrastination.
-Some people procrastinate longer (putting things off until the very last minute) where as some individuals may procrastinate in smaller increments (putting things off a few hours or days and not waiting until the very last minute).
+Some people procrastinate longer (putting things off until the very last minute) whereas some individuals may procrastinate in smaller increments (putting things off a few hours or days and not waiting until the very last minute).
 Regardless, procrastination can have benefits as well as drawbacks.

-Procrastination gets a bad rap, as most people associate procrastination with a problem and in a negative connotation.
+Procrastination gets a bad rap, as most people associate procrastination with a problem and a negative connotation.
 While there are certainly negative things that can come from procrastination, this phenomenon is not always a bad thing.

 At times, it can be productive to procrastinate.
 If there are many things that are needed to be done, it can be beneficial to put off things that are not as important or as pressing and accomplish those tasks at a later time.

 For those who are prone to working a lot (workaholics), procrastinating can sometimes be beneficial.
-Even though there may be tasks that need accomplished, it can be healthy for one’s relationships to put off these tasks to spend time in one’s relationships to give the relationship the time and attention it needs to flourish and grow.
+Even though there may be tasks that need to be accomplished, it can be healthy for one’s relationships to put off these tasks to spend time in one’s relationships to give the relationship the time and attention it needs to flourish and grow.

 Sometimes putting something off until a later point can give us time to think and prepare for the task.
-It may also help increase the motivation to start working by having an increased pressure to create the impetus to move and work.
+It may also help increase the motivation to start working by having increased pressure to create the impetus to move and work.